badking01/test/CHINA_SESSION_CONTROL.md

 elite seating
 ```

-Documents, books, records, seals, and archive shelves may appear as supporting props, but they should not become the default main image unless the narration is specifically about:
+Documents, books, records, seals, and archive shelves may appear as supporting props.

+They should not become the default main image unless the narration is specifically about:

 ```text
 law